Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Cancel.md

 ## Minimum Requirements

-Cancel request can be initiated by sending the request to the appropriate endpoint by providing valid `transactionId`.
-The full request schemas are available in our [API Explorer](../api/?type=post&path=/payments/v1/cancel).
+A cancel request is initiated by sending the `transactionId` in the request and may contain the `amount` object based on the cancel type.

 <!--
 type: tab